studian/SDC_HW03_Behavioral-Cloning-Org/writeup_template.md

 <b>2.
 Train Data Sets</b>

-To make trainning model, I used to udacity datasets.
+To make training model, I used to udacity datasets.
 Udacity dataset has the number of 24,108 data as below:
 * number of images taken from a center camera: 8036
 * number of images taken from a camera translated to the left: 8036
 * number of images taken from a camera translated to the right: 8036